What is National Runaway Prevention Month (NRPM)?

 Between 1.6 and 2.8 million youth run away in a year.
 If all of these young people lived in one city, it would be the fifth largest city in the United States.
 These numbers are unacceptable, particularly when you consider the fact that many of these young people will end up on the streets.
 These are not bad kids; they are good kids in bad situations.
 By supporting NRPM, you are showing America’s runaway and homeless youth that they are not invisible and they are not alone.

-The theme of NRPM 2015 is More Than Meets the Eye.
+The theme of NRPM 2016 is Friends Helping Friends.
 This theme was designed to represent:

 - The fact that so often youth who are unstably housed, have run away, or been thrown out are often solely labeled based on their housing situation.
 We believe that kids should first and foremost be thought of as kids, and treated as such.
 Homelessness is a situation, not a definition.

 - The role of NRS as a national clearinghouse and America’s go-to resource for runaway and homeless youth.
 We not only piece together the different services available- everything from shelter to counseling- across the U.S., but also gather data to identify trends in youth running away and youth homelessness.

 - NRS’ crisis intervention model and the help and hope that we offer our callers.
 By seeing youth as more than just the situation they are in, we are able to assess the different aspects of a youth life in a nonjudgmental, non-directive, and nondenominational manner to get a complete picture of what a young person is going through and what they need.
 We can then walk them through a plan that is best for them.

 In October 2002, President Bush hosted the landmark White House Conference on Exploited and Runaway Children, where leaders from across the country convened to discuss issues and challenges related to the runaway and homeless youth crisis.
 What once was known as National Runaway Prevention Week was expanded into a month-long prevention and awareness campaign.